sbclter/sbclter-website-2019/bootstrap4-minimal/education/resources/index.md

 			</div>
     <div class="col-md-7">
 		   <h2>Our Watersheds</h2>
 		   <p>Our study of coastal watersheds provides a basis for understanding the timing and magnitude of nutrient and sediment fluxes to coastal waters of the Santa Barbara Channel and its fringing kelp forest ecosystems.
-Short and long-term changes in climate that alter rainfall may cause a change in the processes that supply nutrients, sediments, and organic matter to kelp forest communities. </p>
+Short and long-term shifts in weather patterns  that alter rainfall may cause a change in the processes that supply nutrients, sediments, and organic matter to kelp forest communities. </p>
 	   </div>
 	   <div class="col-md-5">
 		      <p>